Joshua W. Pate

 With a passion for making learning more accessible, I am determined to bring the science of pain to everyone.
 I dream of a future where understanding pain is as accessible as education about recycling, smoking and seatbelts.
 I get to work with so many wonderful people and brilliant minds as we try to make that a reality for the next generation.

 By day, I try to inspire postgrad students at university, and by night, I try to create learning resources (like children’s books and online animations).
-Join me as we blaze some trails (ha!), to change the way we think about pain, and to make the latest science accessible to all.
+Join me to change the way we think about pain and health, and to make the latest science accessible to all.

 Online Animations